Can Ozempic Really Help Cure The Climate Crisis?

 The Not-So-Miracle Drug

-Meanwhile, there’s a growing body of research which recognizes that “food production is… one of the main processes responsible for climate change,” says Genova.
+Meanwhile, there’s a growing body of research that recognizes “food production is … one of the main processes responsible for climate change,” says Genova.

 The United Nations published an in-depth primer with visuals depicting the hugely disproportionate greenhouse gas emissions of meat, cheese, and fish.
 There’s overwhelming evidence to suggest that plant-based foods are better for the planet, and that rethinking current food production systems could be game-changing not just in terms of food insecurity, but in climate terms, too.
 “Food production methods are primarily a consequence of broader production models, and of predominant economic models,” Genova explains.
 “Therefore, the starting point should perhaps be a critical examination of these models, particularly the principle of continuous economic growth.”